The Bankrate promise

-Digital banking encompasses many different banking tools and trends, but one thing is certain between them all: digital banking has been steadily on the rise.
+Digital banking encompasses many different banking tools and trends, but one thing is certain: Digital banking is on the rise.
 Most Americans have used digital banking services in the past year, and more banks are offering new, innovative digital tools, from mobile apps to automated savings features.

 The rise of digital banking has coincided with a decline in the presence of traditional banks, which have faced a loss of 9 percent of all branches across the country in 2023, according to data from the Federal Deposit Insurance Corp.
 (FDIC).
-While traditional banks offer access to branches, digital banks — those only with online and mobile banking services — often provide attractive yields and low (if any) bank fees.
+While traditional banks offer access to branches, digital banks — those offering only online and mobile banking services — often provide attractive yields and low (if any) bank fees.

 Here’s everything you need to know about digital banking trends in 2024 and how they compare to traditional banking statistics.

 - Digital banking continues to grow, with most Americans having used digital banking services in the past year.
 This trend coincides with a decline in traditional banking, with over 2,500 branches having closed across the country in 2023.

 - Innovations in digital banking, such as AI-powered budgeting tools and mobile payment platforms, are transforming the banking landscape.